waqarabbas123/Clone-website/README.md

-In this repository i can make a simple website using html and css .
+In this repository i can make a simple project using html css and javascript .